← Back to Samples

 Sub-genre: Period Horror, Southern Gothic, Horror Drama

-MPA Rating: R (pervasive strong language, graphic violence, bloody vampire attacks, sexuality, brief nudity)
+MPA Rating: R (pervasive strong language, graphic violence, sexuality, brief nudity, disturbing horror imagery)

-Budget Tier: High ($40M–$100M) — 1930s Mississippi period setting requiring extensive production design, large ensemble cast, multiple practical and VFX-heavy vampire sequences, surreal ancestor montage with elaborate costuming across multiple eras and cultures, pyrotechnics, river and exterior night work, period vehicles, weapons, and wardrobe throughout.
+Budget Tier: High ($40M–$100M) — period setting requiring extensive production design, multiple practical locations, large cast with extras, surreal ancestor sequence with significant VFX, action set pieces including explosions and fire, period vehicles and wardrobe throughout.

 Pages: 126